Lintasarta/dekabox-documentation/docs/cli/README.md

 1. Have installed aws cli.
 Download aws cli from [here](https://aws.amazon.com/cli/)
 2. Have DekaBox account

-## 1. Configure the Amazon Web Services settings to use the account you created in the StorageGRID system:
+## 1. Configure the DekaBox S3 credential by using AWS S3 cli

 Try to run following command